 The West Cross X comes with a great sporty design.
 We can safely assume that the integration of a classic dirt bike helmet design and a sporty design is well-engineered.
 The helmet’s interior is carefully designed with padded inserts that provide adequate cushioning.

 It covers the face and neck and provides proper protection.
 It will provide good protection against any kind of unintended impact.

 It has dual visors; the outer visor is an anti-scratch visor integrated with a sun shield visor.
 The other thing I love about this helmet is the ability to remove the outer visor when needed.
 We can remove the other visor, for example, when we need to insert any kind of motocross goggles or glasses.

 Another positive I found in this West Cross Helmet is that the design is so well implemented that it significantly reduces the outside noises.
 While the visors protect us from harmful sunrays, the overall aerodynamic design and the paddings protect our ride from getting all noisier.

 The other benefit of such an aerodynamic design is that it can deflect the wind effectively.
 It can be important when we go on our adventure with cold, snowy winds blowing.

 The helmet provides good ventilation, which makes it highly breathable.
 The helmet’s material is highly lightweight, making it comfortable to carry around.

-There are many reasons why the West Cross helmet is the best snowmobiling helmet that we can buy in 2023.
+There are many reasons why the West Cross helmet is the best snowmobiling helmet that we can buy.
 The first obvious reason is the look of this helmet.
 The classy dirt bike helmet look and the sporty aerodynamic design make the helmet stand out.